OpenRTX/openrtx.github.io/mduv380.md

 }
 ```

-When the stack pointer is defined it can only reside at the origin of the SRAM
+Usually, the stack pointer is defined to be one word past the addressable memory,
-plus the length of the SRAM -4 or lower.
-This is because the stock bootloader
-has an off by one error when sanity checking the stack pointer.
-This means the stack can't be placed in the highest possible address in SRAM as
+so the first `push` instruction writes to the very last memory location.
+The stock bootloader performs a sanity check on the initial stack pointer, but
+contains an off-by-one error: in order to boot, the initial stack pointer must
-is conventional, but rather it has to be at least one word down from the top.
+be *within* the SRAM region.
+Thus, the stack must be placed at least one word
+down from the top.

 Linker script:
 ```